ega-forever/abgp-js/README.md

 * `STATE_UPDATE`: emits on each state update
 * `STATE_SYNCED`: emits when comparing local and remote state and both states are equal

-# Custom transport layer
+# Customizable transport layer

+## Custom implementation

-In order to communicate between nodes, you have to implement the interface by yourself.
-As an example you can take a look at TCP implementation: ```src/implementation/TCP```.
+In order to communicate between nodes, you can use exciting modules (listed below) or implement the interface by yourself.
 In order to write your own implementation you have to implement 2 methods:

 * The ```async initialize()``` function, which fires on ABGP start.
 This method is useful, when you want to open the connection, for instance, tcp one, or connect to certain message broker like rabbitMQ.